Testosterone Replacement Therapy In Miami

 Understanding How To Test For Low Testosterone

-We hope that you could agree that one size does not fit all, and why it’s so crucial that we customize each treatment for each patient with a proper complete blood work analysis.
-So, before starting you on a hormonal replacement/optimization treatment or if you are already on therapy, and your doctor is not ordering all of the blood test panels we look for, we would ask you to consider his overall expertise in the field of regenerative and hormone replacement/optimization therapy.
+Before starting you on a hormonal replacement/optimization treatment or if you are already on therapy, consult your doctor.
+If your doctor is not ordering all of the required blood test panels, consider their expertise in regenerative and hormone replacement/optimization therapy.

-Once you read what each hormone’s roles are in your body, you will understand why complete blood work like ours is absolutely invaluable to your well-being.
-Our blood work is by far the most comprehensive blood test you can order.
-We are sincerely watching out for our patient’s best interests at all times.
+Our blood work is by far the most comprehensive.
+Once you read about each hormone’s role in your body, you will understand why complete blood work like ours is invaluable.
+We are sincerely watching out for our patient’s best interests.

 Testosterone Injections Versus Topical Creams & Gels